arthurmv/SAVE-MANAGER/README.md

 # SAVE-MANAGER
-Game save manager script.
+Save game manager script.
 These scripts are for Windows OS.

 ## Requirements
 - WinRAR CLI